 - If you are running VMware NSX plugin 2.0.4 or later,

-with NSX manager as if you issued an Synchronize Dynamic
+objects with NSX manager as if you issued an Synchronize

-Objects.
-By default, the DAG Sync interval is disabled and
+Dynamic Objects.
+By default, the DAG Sync interval is

-the value is set to zero (0).
-To enable the DAG Sync, set the interval
+disabled and the value is set to zero (0).
+To enable the DAG Sync,

 - Log in to the Panorama CLI.